datalowe/text-editor-backend/README.md

 * `example.com:port/editor-api/document/<document_id>`: PUT.
 Requires request to include a JSON-formatted body which has keys 'title' and 'body'.
 Returns a JSON-formatted body with a single object representing the updated text document in the database, including '_id', 'title' and 'body' fields.

 ## socket.io events
-See 'app.mjs' for code related to how the `socket.io` package is used to accept and broadcast events related to document body updates.
+See 'app.ts' for code related to how the `socket.io` package is used to accept and broadcast events related to document body updates.